 The fires of 2019/20 showed that, in a bad year, we just don’t have enough capacity to fight wildfire.
+Thankfully the summer of 2020/21 was mild.
 Before this summer starts, we need a deeper commitment from the federal government for fire fighting.

-During the Bushfire Royal Commission, the need for extra air capacity was prominent.
+During the Bushfire Royal Commission into the 2019/20 fire season, the need for extra air capacity was a prominent issue.
 A proposal called ‘Fire Shield’ has been put forward, which would aim to identify fires as they start, with a view to putting them out ‘within the hour’.
 The program would use on-ground cameras, drones, low-orbit satellites and data on conditions in flammable areas to identify new wildfires to allow rapid deployment to put them out.

 However, even if this program is developed, in the short to medium term, we will still need more air power to fight fires.

 Despite heroic efforts by volunteer and career firefighters, many locals and other emergency responders, and the teams who run the aerial firefighting efforts, fire after fire got away and turned into blazes that devastated landscapes and towns, farms and wildlife.